Are black cats actually unlucky? Here’s where the superstition originated

 However, the negative association from centuries ago has never completely gone away.

-Henning said while black cat Halloween decorations are fun, the tradition has a history that isn’t necessarily beneficial for cats or for people, and the negative stigma around them isn’t true.
-Misconceptions about black cats have led to lower adoption rates and mistreatment by some people.
+Henning said while black cat Halloween decorations are a lot of fun, the tradition has a history that isn’t necessarily beneficial for cats or for people, and the negative stigma around them isn’t true.

 On the other hand, she said, through an extensive vetting process, all of their pets are adopted out successfully and go to safe homes.
 Some people even get excited about adopting them around Halloween, recognizing that they are no different than cats of other colors.